PNZ Holster Course

 Junior Holster Qualification

 The Junior Proficiency badge is a requirement for all shooters 12 to 16 (birthday) years of age.
-It is a physical (badge) demonstration to ALL clubs that the shooter is safety trained using nationally recognised safety tests.
-(NZ Firearms and Pistol New Zealand Safety tests).
-Qualification will allow the shooter to sit the PNZ Holster test and if passed shoot while under immediate supervision.
+It is a physical (badge) demonstration to ALL clubs that the shooter is safety trained and has passed the PNZ Club Range Officer and Safety Test.
+This Qualification will allow the shooter to sit the PNZ Holster test and if passed shoot while under immediate supervision.

 The badge expires on the 16th Birthday, when the shooter must obtain their firearms licence.